plotster/cs278/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode - be sure to do this from the client directory.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

-You may also see any lint errors in the console.
+If you get an error, try running `npm install` before `npm start`.

 ### `npm test`